 IBBY UK is also part of IBBY Europe with its own website and regional newsletter: www.ibby-europe.org.
 The website regularly updates its selection of the best books for children in European languages.
-IBBY Europe held its first conference on April 6 at the Bologna Book Fair: Bridging Worlds.
-Reaching out to Young Refugees with Books and Stories.
+IBBY Europe will hold its second conference on April 4th at the Bologna Book Fair with the theme Languages in Europe: Children reading in a multilingual world.

 Bookbird: A Journal of International Children’s Literature is a journal published quarterly by IBBY.
 Bookbird aims to communicate new ideas to the community of readers interested in children’s books and is open to any topic in the field of international children’s literature.
 Other regular features include coverage of children’s literature studies and children’s literature awards around the world as well as reading promotion projects worldwide.
 Find out more on the IBBY International website.

 IBBY inaugurated International Children’s Book Day (ICBD) in 1967.
 It is celebrated on or around Hans Christian Andersen’s birthday, 2 April.